Chat on WhatsApp

 Benefits of UN IIP Mark Certificate

-Obtaining the UN IIP Certificate brings significant advantages for manufacturers, exporters, and the entire hazardous goods supply chain:
+Obtaining the UN IIP Certificate delivers significant competitive, legal, and operational advantages for manufacturers, exporters, and the entire hazardous goods supply chain.

 International Safety Compliance

-Ensures compliance with international safety standards as per IMDG and ICAO regulations.
-Mandatory for export of dangerous goods by air and sea.
+Ensures full compliance with IMDG and ICAO international safety standards.
+Mandatory for export of all dangerous goods by air and sea — no shipment without it.

 Global Market Acceptance

-Guarantees international acceptability of Indian packaging, fostering global trade.
-Builds trust with global buyers and regulators worldwide.
+Guarantees international acceptability of Indian packaging across global markets.
+Builds trust with overseas buyers, carriers, and regulatory authorities worldwide.

 Legal & Regulatory Assurance